So here we are with Part 4 of The Sleuth Kit (TSK) series of posts I am doing. I hope you have learned something so far.

 Ok, now it looks like everything is fine.
 Let's take a look at the file we sent over the wire.

-As you can see we successfully transfered it over to my Macbook by way of Netcat.
+As you can see we successfully transferred it over to my Macbook by way of Netcat.